 EEC community support project aim is to support the marginalised communities to relieve families from hardship, reduce anxiety and depression, tackle isolation and promote wellbeing dignity.

-Our support and Services are – weekly phone contacts, youth virtual sessions, Adults wellbeing sessions, emergency food parcels/essential household items, educational resources and family activities packs were also donated to families.
+Our support and Services are – weekly phone contacts, youth virtual sessions, Adults wellbeing sessions, emergency food parcels/essential household items, educational resources and family activities packs.

 All our projects are funded by fund providers locally and nationally.

-EEC is a member of Migrant Destitution Funds action group and referral partner with British Red Cross, with Hardship fund, we are able to provide monetary support to families in Greater Manchester.
+EEC is a member of Migrant Destitution Funds action group and referral partner with British Red Cross, with Hardship fund, this collaboration enables us to provide monetary support to families in Greater Manchester.

 [external partner initial